 Traveling Morocco: The Best 15 Things to Do to Experience Local Culture

 Morocco is a North African country gifted with long sandy beaches and rich culture.
 The country is proud of its Arab and Berber roots.
 Traditional Moroccan dishes, mosques, markets, and neighborhoods are some of the things that draw travelers to Morocco.

 Getting to know the customary beliefs and conventional way of living in Morocco is a fulfilling experience for travelers.
 Discover this North African jewel with these tips on the best things to do in Morocco.

 Try Going on a Camel Ride

 Take on a camel ride when you’re visiting certain parts of Morocco.
-This learning tour of sorts can bring you to different villages and even the mountains of the country.
-There are several tours which you can join to live like a Moroccan for a day.
+This learning tour of sorts can bring you to different villages and even the country’s mountains.
+You can join several tours to live like a Moroccan for a day.
 Camels are typically friendly but can fight back when maltreated.
 Be friends with the camel you’re riding by being gentle on the creature.
-This activity is probably one of the most recommended things to do in Morocco.
+This activity is probably one of Morocco’s most recommended things to do.

 Shop at Souks and Markets

 The Souks of Morocco are very colorful.
 The important detail you must remember is to practice the art of haggling.
-If you’re an avid shopper then Morocco is the right place for you because the things you can buy are endless.
+If you’re an avid shopper, Morocco is the right place for you because you can buy endless things.
 If you can, buy a carpet and take it home with you together with some jewelry, metal and woodcrafts, pottery, clothes, foods, mint and spices, and of course, leather goods.

 Master the Art of Cooking Using a Tajine